Prison tattooing: Process

-Since tattooing in prison is illegal in the United States, the inmates do not have the proper equipment necessary for the practice.
+Whilst not illegal, tattooing in United States prisons is against institutional rules and is therefore unregulated.
+The inmates do not have the proper equipment necessary for the practice.
 Inmates find ways to create their own tattooing devices out of their belongings and found materials.
 Improvised tattooing equipment has been assembled from materials such as mechanical pencils, magnets, radio transistors, staples, paper clips, or guitar strings.
 In addition to the tattooing equipment, the ink utilized also needs to be improvised—potentially consisting of ink taken from pens, melted plastic, soot mixed with shampoo, and melted Styrofoam.
 Prison tattoos are not generally applied free of charge; they are usually done in exchange for food, stamps, cigarettes, phone time, canteen items, or favors, such as sex or targeted violence.

 Motifs

 There are many different symbols and numbers that represent multiple gangs or groups.
 Certain images, like spider webs, can represent the length of sentences.
 The well-known teardrop tattoo can signify that the wearer was raped while incarcerated or, reportedly particularly in West Coast gang contexts, that the wearer has killed someone.

 Tattoos are also used to communicate who the inmates are as people—for example, white supremacists will display prominent tattoos to show their beliefs.
 Some common symbols used in this manner are: the percentile 100%, a white supremacist indicator of racial purity; Valknuts; swastikas.
 Runic insignia of the Schutzstaffel ("lightning bolts") are sometimes awarded to members of white gangs for assigned assaults on other races.

 Three dots arranged as a triangle (∴) mean "mi vida loca" or "my crazy life" to Mexican inmates linked to the Mexican Mafia, while four dots (∷) have the same meaning, but are found on Mexican gang members associated with the Nuestra Familia; a clock with no hands represents "doing time"; spider webs are a symbol of being trapped; or the number 13 to signify being unlucky.

 One common prison tattoo is the five dots tattoo, a quincunx usually placed on the hand, with different meanings in different cultures.

 Mostly seen in the UK but used elsewhere too, four dots tattooed across the knuckles stand for ACAB (All Cops Are Bastards).
 Or a dot on each hand in between the thumb and forefinger—one meaning going into prison, and one meaning they have completed their sentence.

 In Ireland, a common tattoo ex-inmates give themselves is a simple dot placed under the eye using Indian ink, colloquially known as a "jail dot."

 A Borstal dot, a dot under an eye, also meant doing time, but this tattoo has become a lot less common since Borstals were abolished.
-Another less common prison tattoo dates back to Borstals, which earned itself the name the "Borstal glove," is the back of a criminal’s hand outlined and filled in by Indian ink.
+Another less common prison tattoo dates back to Borstals, which earned itself the name the "Borstal glove," is the back of a criminal's hand outlined and filled in by Indian ink.

-A spider web usually located on the elbow, symbolizes time served in prison.
+A spider web tattooed on the elbow or the back of the hand usually symbolizes time served in prison.